The Ultimate Guide to Shopify Website Design

 In this context, the conversion rate is the percentage of visitors who made a purchase, and conversion rate optimization (CRO) is everything you can do to improve your Shopify conversion rate.
 CRO includes all the strategies and tools to get online shoppers to hit that Buy Now or Add to Cart button.

-In fact, good design and UX has the power to:
+In fact, good design and UX have the power to:

 - Increase click-through rates (CTRs)